Beaune-la-Rolande internment camp: Historical legacy

 The Beaune-la-Rolande internment camp has become a symbol of French collaboration in the Holocaust.
-Historians such as Denis Peschanski, Renée Poznanski, and Annette Wieviorka have highlighted the camp's role in the broader system of internment and deportation in Nazi-occupied France.
+Historians such as Denis Peschanski, Renée Poznanski, and Annette Wieviorka have highlighted the camp's role in the broader system of internment and deportation in Nazi camps in France.
 The mass deportation and murder of over 1,500 children from Beaune-la-Rolande, following the Vel' d'Hiv Roundup, remains one of the most extensively documented episodes of French complicity.
 Historian Susan Zuccotti describes it as "the most horrifying, heartrending episode of the Holocaust in France, and the most shameful".
 Today, the camp is featured in museum exhibitions and memorial initiatives that commemorate the Holocaust in France.